-APPENDIX C: Procedures if an allegation is made against a school's staff member (including supply staff, volunteers and governors).
+APPENDIX C: Procedures if an allegation is made against a school's staff member (including supply staff, volunteers and governance members).
+This should be linked to the Managing Allegation against staff policy which includes the process for dealing with low level concerns.

-Please refer to KCSIE Part 4 for all details.
+Please refer to KCSIE 2024 Part 4 for all details.